 2.35 Employees who are required to be available to provide on-call cover outside their normal working hours will be entitled to receive a pay enhancement.
-This enhancement recognises both their availability
+This enhancement recognises both their availability to provide cover and any advice given by telephone during periods of on-call availability.

 2.36.
 Subject to the provision for retention of current on-call provisions under the protection arrangements set out in paragraph 2.48, this enhancement will be based on the proportion of on-call periods in the rota when on-call cover is required.
 The on-call period in each week should be divided into nine periods of at least 12 hours.
-The enhancement for an individual staff member will be based on the proportion of these periods in which they are required to be on-call, as set out in paragraphs 2.37 to 2.42 below.
+The enhancement